Alipay, China's leading third-party online payment solutionAlipay, China's leading third-party online payment solution

 Collateral

-Collateral is a portion of the merchant's funds temporarily held by Alipay during the cooperation period in order to cover potential risks and losses, such as handling buyer chargebacks.
+Collateral is a portion of the merchant's funds temporarily held by Antom during the cooperation period.
+It is intended to cover potential risks and losses, such as buyer chargebacks.
 The collection of collateral is a common industry practice used by acquirers.
-The collateral withheld by Alipay is determined by the merchant's transaction volume, risk level, transaction type, and business type, and is managed in a dedicated account.
+The specific amount of collateral charged by Antom is determined by the merchant's transaction volume, risk level, transaction type, and business type, and is managed in a dedicated account.

 When a merchant accepts a payment from a buyer but fails to fulfill obligations, or if the buyer disputes the transaction or the merchant's services, the buyer may file a chargeback.
 The chargeback amount, as well as any fees that may be charged by the card scheme, is deducted first from the merchant's settlement balance account.
 However, the merchant's settlement balance account may be insufficient to cover the chargeback amount, in which case the amount is deducted from the collateral.
 Therefore, collateral serves as a protective measure against potential disputes and other reverse funding gaps that may occur, providing security for both the merchant and the buyer.

-Fixed Collateral: The amount of collateral is fixed and is eligible for merchants with a certain scale of stable transaction volumes.
-Alipay sets collateral charge rules for merchants based on their transaction volume, risk level, transaction type, and business type.
+The amount of fixed collateral is set and is determined by Antom based on the merchant's transaction volume, risk level, transaction type, and business type.

-• Alipay deducts funds from the merchant's settlement balance account.
+• Antom deducts collateral from the merchant's batch settlement funds.

 • Through bank guarantee.

-When collateral is deducted from the merchant's settlement balance account, the prerequisite for collateral deduction is that the remaining balance after deducting the collateral is greater than or equal to the minimum settlement amount specified in the settlement contract.
-If this prerequisite is not met, the settlement funds will accumulate until the prerequisite is met.
+Note: When collateral is deducted from the merchant's batch settlement funds, the remaining balance after deducting the collateral must be equal to or greater than the minimum settlement amount.
+If this requirement is not met, the settlement funds will accumulate until the prerequisite is met.

 Collateral release

-• When the collateral charge standard for the merchant is lowered, the excess collateral amount is released to the merchant's settlement balance account.
+• When the collateral charge standard for the merchant is lowered, the excess collateral amount is released to the merchant's batch settlement funds.

-• After the merchant terminates the acquiring contract with Alipay, the collateral will continue to be held for approximately 180 days to cover subsequent chargebacks and losses.
-If there is any remaining collateral after the holding period, it will be returned to the merchant.
+• After the merchant terminates the acquiring contract with Antom, the collateral will continue to be held for approximately 180 days to cover chargebacks and losses.
+If any collateral remains after the holding period, it will be returned to the merchant.
 If the collateral held during the holding period cannot cover the costs, the merchant will be required to compensate for the deficit.

-For example, if Alipay sets the collateral charge rule for a merchant to be 5000 EUR, the following table illustrates how collateral works when collateral is deducted from the merchant's settlement balance account:
+In this example, 5,000 EUR is the fixed collateral amount Antom sets for a merchant.
+The following table shows how fixed collateral works when it is deducted from the merchant's batch settlement funds:

 Date